galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simframe-tests.md

 path: "/docs/getting-started/simframe-tests"
 title: "Running tests against Simframe"
 ---
-Simframe is accompanied by a set of proving tests that start at its most basic Installation Verification Test (IVT).
+Simframe is accompanied by a set of proving tests that start with a basic Installation Verification Test (IVT).
 To follow all of these examples, ensure that Eclipse is running and that you have launched the Simframe server as described [here](/docs/getting-started/simframe).

 ## Loading and running the Simframe installation verification tests (IVT)
 1. Choose *File > New > Example*, select *Simframe example projects* and press *Next*.